Financial Aid Information for Fall 2014

 ****Please remember that Financial Aid students and Veterans should only be taking classes that are in their current program of study.******

-*** SAP APPEALS FOR SPRING 2014 are due by January 7th at noon. ***
+*** SAP Appeals for Fall 2014 are due by August 13th at noon. ***

 JCC Financial Aid program

 Johnston Community College offers a comprehensive program of student financial aid to assist students in meeting educational expenses.
 Reasonable educational expenses constitute the student's educational budget.